tom832/ChemEagle/README.md

 ### Benchmarking
 All benchmark datasets, predictions, and ground truth can be found in our [Huggingface Repo](https://huggingface.co/datasets/CYF200127/ChemEagle/blob/main/Dataset.zip).

-## 🤗 Chemical information extraction using [ChemEagle.Web](https://huggingface.co/spaces/CYF200127/ChemEagle)
+## 🤗 Chemical information extraction using [ChemEAGLE.Web](https://huggingface.co/spaces/CYF200127/ChemEagle)

-Go to our [ChemEagle.Web app demo](https://huggingface.co/spaces/CYF200127/ChemEagle) to directly use our tool online!
+Go to our [ChemEAGLE.Web app demo](https://huggingface.co/spaces/CYF200127/ChemEagle) to directly use our tool online!

 When the input is a multimodal chemical reaction graphics:
 ![visualization](examples/1.png)